 Publicly traded real estate investment trust General Growth Properties, which was acquired by Brookfield Properties in 2018, appears truly to have valued the contributions of CEO Sandeep Mathrani.
 The Chicago-based mall owner gave Mathrani $14.1 million in 2018, which sounds high, but is still nearly three times less than the $39.2 million he was paid in 2015.

 There’s a good explanation for the major salary decrease.
 In 2015, Mathrani received a one-time, $25 million stock award as part of a five-year employment contract he signed that year.
-He won’t receive his money until at least 2020, but until then he definitely has something to look forward to.
+He wasn't sch

-Mathrani's salary at WeWork is unknown, according to MarketRealist, but his 2018 executive pay package shows that it included a $927,692 salary, $5.4 million in stock awards and $7.8 million in other compensation, including severance pay and personal use of the company’s aircraft.
+Mathrani's salary at WeWork is unknown, according to MarketRealist, but his 2018 executive pay package shows that it included a $927,692 salary, $5.4 million in stock awards and $7.8 million in other compensation, including severance pay and personal use of the company's aircraft.

 Ginni Rometty was named the first female CEO of IBM in October 2011.
-Employed by the tech company since 1981, she earned $17.6 million in 2018 as its chairman, president and CEO.
+Employed by the tech company since 1981, she earned $20.16 million in 2019 as its chairman, president and CEO.
 She retired in 2020 after an unglamorous eight-year run that included 22 consecutive quarters of declining revenue and a 25% drop in stock value, according to the LA Times.

 After receiving intense backlash from his handling of Wells Fargo's fake account scandal, CEO John Stumpf opted for early retirement in October 2016.
 His reputation might be tarnished, but you wouldn't know it by looking at his final CEO pay.